Cascade Campus

 Practice skills from TA 141 and TA 142.
 Stresses further inquiry and use of knowledge and skills in performance.
 Includes audition techniques.
 Prerequisite: TA 141 and its prerequisite requirements.
 Audit available.

-Become more in touch with the body and senses as used to express yourself and communicate with others.
+Covers the use of the body and senses to express oneself and communicate with others.
 Includes exercise, theatre games and impromptu scenes to tap the creative potential of the human imagination.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 TA 145.
 Acting for the Camera.
 4 Credits.

 Identifies, exercises and utilizes the actor's resources to develop acting techniques specifically meant for acting on a visually recorded medium (camera).
-Taught only in conjunction with Video Production 2.
-Prerequisite: TA 141.
+Prerequisite/concurrent: TA 141.
 Audit available.

 TA 162.
 Introduction to Costume Construction.
 3 Credits.